-Wherever possible, any extensive catering facility, particularly those with deep fat fryers, should be located in separate buildings.
-If located within other buildings they should be separated from the rest of the building by fire-resisting construction and provided with adequate ventilation.
-Where flues pass through any part of the structure, the structure should be protected by fire-resisting construction and the flue should terminate at a point where emissions can disperse in the open air.
+Wherever possible, any extensive catering facilities, particularly those with deep fryers, should be located in a separate building, or alternatively, separated from the remainder of the building by fire doors and fire-resisting construction and provided with adequate ventilation.
+Where flues pass through any part of the structure, the structure should be protected by fireresisting construction and the flue should terminate at a point where emissions can disperse in the open air.
 Where fire shutters are used these should be capable of operating both manually and by fusible link.
-Where a fire detection and warning system is installed the fire shutter should also be designed to close on activation of the system via a controlled geared mechanism.
+Where a fire detection and warning system is installed, the fire shutter should also be designed to close on the activation of the system via a controlled geared mechanism.